 • the aforementioned regulated entities.

 It is arguable that these tools offer improved AML compliance.
 Firstly, when person X seeks to open accounts with multiple institutions regulated for AML purposes (e.g., banks, digital currency exchanges), those institutions can easily query the singular record of person X stored on the blockchain-based identity registry.
 This KYC process could be automated, making the AML compliance process easier.
-This saves regulated entities significant compliance costs in no longer having to conduct substantially the same process in relation to the same person.
+This saves regulated entities significant compliance costs in no longer having to conduct substantially the same process in relation to the same person.84 In this regard, AML compliance (of which KYC process is a key component) could be conducted by a larger variety of businesses in the cryptocurrency ecosystem, such as the ‘relayers’ for decentralised exchanges or custodial wallet providers.85 This expands visibility for AML regulators, especially Financial Intelligence Units seeking to ensure the establishment of clear audit trails.
+Secondly, the positive role of blockchain-based registries in AML compliance is enhanced by the fact that the KYC records of citizens would be extremely hard to tamper with,86 when compared to the centralised and siloed (dispersed across multiple regulated entities) storing of KYC information.
+Reporting entities under the AML/CTF Act could also take confidence in that consumer due diligence checks they conduct would be based on information that is immutably logged.87

 On the other hand, one should note that blockchain identity tools are not a KYC panacea, generally speaking.

 It could be argued that the mentioned agencies, and participants, should populate and maintain a centralised database of KYC information.
-This could echo AUSTRAC’s database of financial intelligence, which is made available to all its partner agencies.
+This could echo AUSTRAC’s database of financial intelligence, which is made available to all its partner agencies.88 The proposed KYC database could also be incorporated into the tools used by members of the Australian-launched Fintel Alliance.
+This organisation is a public-private partnership involving Australian agencies like AUSTRAC and is aimed at fighting financial crime through ‘advanced technological solutions… [and] empowering companies and law enforcement to rapidly trial, then implement, global best practice ideas [to achieve its mission] in a trusted environment’.89

 Furthermore, securing a blockchain-based solution for KYC information can be problematic (depending on the design).
-For instance, if each node has a copy of the KYC data, against which it checks every addition thereto, it is a honeypot for hackers who would need only compromise that node to steal citizens’ personal information.
+For instance, if each node has a copy of the KYC data, against which it checks every addition thereto, it is a honeypot for hackers who would need only compromise that node to steal citizens’ personal information.90 This data could then be used to commit identity crimes via fraudulently obtained identity documents.
+In turn, these could be used to launder the proceeds of crime,91 thus striking at the AML/CTF rationale for using blockchain identity tools like distributed KYC ledgers in the first place.

 · Do existing laws or regulations need to change to enable that improvement and, if so, how?